SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 ## Supported OS versions

-The Endpoint Detection Agent supports the following operating systems:
+The Endpoint Detection Agent supports the following operating systems, **on 64 bits version only**:

 === "Windows"